GET DIRECTV for business®

 Share

-Walk into any hospital room and you’ll see the same pattern play out.
+Walk into many hospital rooms and you may see the same pattern play out.

 The patient isn’t sleeping.
 They’re not engaged.
-They’re staring at the ceiling, scrolling on their personal devices aimlessly, or pressing the call button—not because they need a doctor or nurse, but because they’re restless.
+They’re staring at the ceiling, scrolling on their personal devices aimlessly, or pressing the call button—often not because they need a doctor or nurse, but because they’re restless.

 For hospital staff, this isn’t just a “comfort” issue.
 It’s an operational and clinical challenge hiding in plain sight.